cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

 # Exercise 5 - persistence

-In this exercise you will add some content to the pods in your deployment
+In this exercise you will add some content to the pods in your deployment.

 ## Step 0: Prepare & check your environment
 Firstly, remove the deployment you created in the earlier exercise.
 Check the cheat sheet for the respective command.

 Next, take a look around: `kubectl get PersistentVolumes` and `kubectl get PersistentVolumeClaims`.
-Are there already PV and PVC resources?
+Are there already  resources present in the cluster?
 Inspect the resouces you found and try to figure out how they are related (hint - look for `status: bound`).

+By the way, you don't have to type `PersistentVolume` all the time.
+You can abbreviate it with `PV` and similarly use `PVC` for the claim resource.

 ## Step 1: Create a PersistentVolume and a corresponding claim
 Instead of creating a PersistentVolume (PV) first and then bind it to a PersistentVolumeClaim (PVC), you will directly request storage via a PVC using the default storage class.